Refugees in Poland: Demographics

 The largest refugee group in Poland are people from the former Soviet Union; prior to the 2022 Russian invasion of Ukraine each year since 2000 this group formed between 40–90% of the individuals applying for refugee status in Poland; out of those, the largest group were Chechens, who started applying for it at the start of the 21st century, following the Chechen Civil War.
 It is estimated there may be about 20,000 Chechens in Poland as of mid-2010s.
 The second largest group were the Ukrainians, who started applying for that status following the Ukrainian-Russian conflict; approximately 1 thousand to 2 thousand or more Ukrainians have been applying for the stay in Poland since the onset of that conflict.
-Third largest group from that region applying for stay in Poland are people from Georgia.
+The third largest group applying for stay in Poland are people from Georgia.

 Since the start of the Syrian Civil War, between a hundred and three hundred Syrians have been applying for refugee status in Poland each year.